IntegrationDemonstrator/IntegrationDemonstrator/simulations/all_simulations/index.md

 hero_height: is-small
 hero_image: ../../img/simulations.jpg
 ---
-In this section all data of the base case and the sensitivities are accessible through a single PowerBI screen.
+In this section all data of the Base Case and the sensitivities are accessible through a single PowerBI screen.
 Once a scenario is chosen, the following pages show all data in detailed screens:

 <div class="table-container" markdown="1">